medleyjs/serve-static/README.md

   root: path.join(__dirname, 'static')
 });

-// Serve files for URLs with the "/static" prefix app.use('/static', (staticApp) => {
+// Serve files for URLs with the "/static/" prefix app.use('/static/', (staticApp) => {
   staticApp.registerPlugin(serveStatic, {
     root: path.join(__dirname, 'static')
   });
 });
-// A request to "/static/index.html" will get "index.html" in the "static" folder
+// A request to "/static/styles.css" will get "styles.css" in the "static" folder
 ```

 ### Options